solace-iot-team/solace-mule-connector/README.md

     * Time out: time to wait for a message
     * Time out interval: interval time unit

-### Request-Reply Direct

-Blocking operation sends a direct message to a topic and waits for a response on the reply-to topic automatically specified by the sender.
-Throws a SOLACE.REQUEST_TIME_OUT exception if no response was received.

-General
-* Topic: specify the topic to send the request to
-* Message:
-    * See common elements section

-### Request-Reply Guaranteed
+### Request-Reply

 Blocking operation sends a guaranteed message to a queue or topic and waits for a response on the reply-to temporary queue automatically created by the sender.
 Throws a SOLACE.REQUEST_TIME_OUT exception if no response was received.

 General:
+* Delivery Mode: DIRECT or PERSISTENT
 * Endpoint:
     * Name: name of the queue or topic
-    * Type: queue or topic
+    * Type: queue or topic, if endpoint type is QUEUE the delivery mode used is PERSISTENT
 * Message:
     * See common elements section